fzamore/nest-home/README.md

 ### `secrets.ini`

 Before running the script, you must add several values to `secrets.ini`.
-As far as I recall, these are the necessary steps (I'm sure I'm forgetting things, but I did have to pay $5 at some point during this process):
+As far as I recall, these are the necessary steps (I'm sure I'm forgetting things, and I had to pay $5 at some point during this process):

 1. Create a Google Cloud Project: https://console.cloud.google.com/.
    1. After creating the project, choose "Create Credentials", then "OAuth2 Client ID".